Buying a first-time homeowner the right housewarming gift is actually a minefield. Choose wisely and follow our guide...

 If you're not brave enough for a candle, the safest of all bets is nice soap.
 It won't permeate the room with its scent but it is a nice little luxury after scrimping and saving to buy or renovate a house.
 Go for an Irish-made soap bar that's packaged in cardboard – it's minimal waste and supports local business.
 Lemongrass & Cedarwood soap bar, €6.95, The Handmade Soap Co

 Anyone who has just moved into their first home knows one thing – it’s definitely not perfect.
-Whether you’ve been renovating and just can’t live with the in-laws any longer or have decided to move in and tackle jobs room-by-room, you know that this house is going to be a work-in-progress for years to come.
-A large planner where they can jot down shopping lists, yet another plumber's number or the measurements for the maximum size coffee table will go down very well indeed.
-Falling petals weekly desk planner A4, €14.95, Dusty Boy Designs
+Whether you’ve been renovating and just can’t live with the in-laws any longer or have decided to move in and tackle jobs room-by-room, this house is going to be a work-in-progress for years to come.
+A large planner to jot down shopping lists, yet another plumber's number or the measurements for the maximum size coffee table will go down very well indeed.
+Falling petals weekly desk planner A4, €14.95, Dusty Boy

 Featured image via Ferm Living